 American Adoptions prides itself on the support it offers to prospective birth parents as they go through the adoption process — but our support doesn’t end there.
-In addition to providing counseling and mediation for years after a birth mother places her child for adoption, our agency also provides something unique to help birth parents start a new chapter in their lives.
+In addition to providing counseling and open adoption support for years after a birth mother places her child for adoption, our agency also provides something unique to help birth parents start a new chapter in their lives.

 This is our birth parent scholarship, through which we’ve helped birth parents fulfill their educational goals and dreams.
 Every birth mother who works with our agency receives a scholarship application for the chance to receive assistance with the costs of further education (birth fathers are also welcome to apply).
 Twice a year, we award scholarships to eligible birth parents to help them make their education dreams come true.